Everyone knows that clients can offer priceless insight into your business.

 You can use a project management tool like Basecamp to send automated check-in questions on a regular (weekly or bi-weekly) schedule.
 Ask just a few questions to minimize the burden on your support team.
-And, make sure the questions really count.
+And make sure the questions count.

 - Ask which issues or concerns arise most often.
-(Fixing these will make a positive impact for a wide range of clients.)
+(Fixing these will positively impact a wide range of clients.)

 - Ask for feedback on any new initiatives.
 (New efforts may need refining.
 Your clients can guide that process.)

-Make these check-ins an automatic, default activity.
-Building the process right into your regular practices is an easy way to keep valuable client feedback flowing in.
+Make these check-ins an automatic default activity.
+Building the process into your regular practices is an easy way to keep valuable client feedback flowing in.

-And, finally, be sure to create a protocol for following up on this info.
-Information is great.
+And finally, be sure to create a protocol for following up on this info.
+The information is great.
 But, without action, you won’t gain much.

 Encourage open internal communication